-- This writer summarizes, “The only reason I’d pick Clear TV over a pair of rabbit ears is because it does look better.”
+- Our editor summarizes Clear TV on his personal blog: “The only reason I’d pick Clear TV over a pair of rabbit ears is because it does look better.”

 - Ad Fibs notes that the Clear TV “commercial may lead some viewers to believe that only by using this particular antenna, they can get free TV when in reality, any simple UHF or “Digital” antenna from the Radio Shack will work just as well.”

 - Ripoff Report has some complaints about the shipping and return process.

 - This site warns, “Should you decide to purchase Clear TV, please be aware of what you are purchasing, and don’t cancel your cable TV account just yet.”

 The Google Trends chart below shows interest in the Clear TV antenna peaking around December 2013, with a recent up-tick in December 2014.

 Clear TV is a standard television antenna which we did not find to be unique over a standard set of rabbit ears, except maybe in its appearance.
 Our evaluation showed that it works about as well as what you’d expect from an ordinary television antenna.
 If you’re in a hilly area or far away from broadcast antennas, Clear TV (or any TV antenna) may not be for you.
 A trip to your local Radio Shack may yield several options that are considerably less expensive and won’t require shipping charges or a month-long wait.

 If you are intent on buying Clear TV, you should be able to find it locally for under $20.

 Please see our article entitled The “HDTV Antenna” Myth for more info.

 Have you used the Clear TV antenna?
 Let us hear from you in the comments below.